dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- The Hard Thing About Hard Things by Ben Horowitz :thumbsup:
 - Hit Refresh by Satya Nadella
 - Data-ism by Steve Lohr
 - 4:09:43: Boston 2013 Through the Eyes of the Runners by Hal Higdon :thumbsup: